commaai/opendbc/docs/CARS.md

 ## Custom

-TODO: Talk about situations like Chevy Bolt or Volt or whatever it was
+Vehicles in this category are not considered plug-and-play.
+Software support is included in upstream openpilot, but these vehicles might not have a harness in the comma store, or the physical install might be at an unusual or cumbersome location, or they might need unusual configuration after install.

 ## Dashcam

-TODO: May collapse this into community, and just set the community support tag in the car port
+Dashcam vehicles have software support in upstream openpilot, but will go into "dashcam mode" at startup and will not engage.
+This is usually due to known issues with driving safety or quality.

 ## Community

 Although they're not upstream, the community has openpilot running on other makes and models.
 See the 'Community Supported Models' section of each make [on our wiki](https://wiki.comma.ai/).

 ## Incompatible

 ### CAN Bus Security

-TODO: Talk about state of Toyota SecOC

-TODO: GM Global B?
+Vehicles with CAN security measures, such as AUTOSAR Secure Onboard Communication (SecOC) are not usable with openpilot unless the owner can recover the message signing key and implement CAN message signing.
+Examples include certain newer Toyota, and the GM Global B platform.

 ### FlexRay

-All the cars that openpilot supports use a [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) for communication between all the car's computers, however a CAN bus isn't the only way that the computers in your car can communicate.
+All the cars that openpilot supports use a [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) for communication between all the car's computers, however a
+CAN bus isn't the only way that the computers in your car can communicate.
 Most, if not all, vehicles from the following manufacturers use [FlexRay](https://en.wikipedia.org/wiki/FlexRay) instead of a CAN bus: **BMW, Mercedes, Audi, Land Rover, and some Volvo**.
 These cars may one day be supported, but we have no immediate plans to support FlexRay.

-### No Lateral Control API

-TODO: Talk about hydraulic power steering